Budget Direct vs NRMA Car Insurance

 - New car replacement.
 If you purchased a new car and it becomes a total loss in less than 2 years, Budget Direct and NRMA will replace it with a new car wherever possible.
 This also applies to Budget Direct policies if your car has been driven 40,000 km or less.
 They will also both pay the first 12 months of registration.

 - Online Discounts.
-There's 15% off when you sign up online with Budget Direct.
+Get a 15% online discount on your first year's premium for comprehensive car insurance when you sign up online with Budget Direct.

 - Hail alert service.
 Budget Direct provides a hail alert service called Hail Hero which is available when you sign up to any policy.

 Who is the underwriter for NRMA and Budget Direct?